The Literary Encyclopedia Described

 - The Literary Encyclopedia was positively reviewed by the American Association magazine Choice in April 2004 and has been recommended by JISC in the United Kingdom since 2006.

 - The Literary Encyclopedia is published by The Literary Dictionary Company on behalf of its contributors and editors who share ownership of the publication.
-The Company aims to build the best possible literary reference work for the internet age, and to ensure that those who contribute to it are properly rewarded for the knowledge they invest.
+All editors and contributors can see their contribution and shareholder status displayed in their personal account pages that are available following login.
+Shareholders receive annual statements of the Company accounts and are always consulted about any decisions which might affect their proprietorial rights.
+The Company is committed to total transparency in all its dealings, aiming to build the best possible literary reference work for the internet age, and to ensure that those who contribute to it are properly rewarded for the knowledge they invest.

 Dr Robert Clark